cancervariants/fusion-representation/docs/source/supporting_tools.rst

 Supporting Tools
 !!!!!!!!!!!!!!!!
 .. note:: These tools assist in the curation and representation of gene fusion data.
-To do this, they must choose conventions that are not defined in these guidelines, specifically around data exchange.
+To do this, they must choose conventions that are not defined in this specification, specifically around data exchange.
 For example, these implementations choose to use `SequenceLocation`_ from the Global Alliance for Genomics and Health (GA4GH) `Variation Representation Specification (VRS)`_, due to its use of inter-residue coordinates and extensible design.
 Other implementations may choose